nsol-nmsu/sprite/README.md

 Running the code:
 ----------------

-Bash scripts that run our scenarios can be found in the scripts/Scenarios folder, each script is named after the scenario it runs.
+Bash scripts that run our scenarios can be found in the [scripts/Scenarios](https://github.com/nsol-nmsu/sprite/tree/main/scripts/Scenarios) folder, each script is named after the scenario it runs.

-After running postporssing of the results can be achieved by running the script found in scripts/Post-processing named processResults.sh
+After running the experiments post-processing can be done with the script found in [scripts/Post-processing](https://github.com/nsol-nmsu/sprite/tree/main/scripts/Post-processing) named processResults.sh